See all Profiles

 Biography

 Dr. Wei Sun is a Fulbright Specialist in Communications/Journalism.
-She is the Chair of the International and Intercultural Communication Division (IICD) of the National Communication Association (NCA) and serves a 5-year term at NCA's Legislative Assembly.
-Dr. Sun was the Chair of NCA's Doctoral Education Committee in 2022 and chaired NCA's Miller Dissertation Committee in 2021.
-She was selected as the Editor for Communication Reports, a Western States Communication Association's official journal.
-Dr. Sun's research interests include intercultural communication, new media studies, international communication, and health communication.
+She recently completed a term as Chair of the International and Intercultural Communication Division (IICD) of the National Communication Association (NCA) and served a three-year term on NCA's Legislative Assembly.
+In 2022, Dr. Sun chaired NCA's Doctoral Education Committee and led the Miller Dissertation Committee in 2021.
+She is currently the Editor of Communication Reports, one of two official journals of the Western States Communication Association.
+Her research interests span intercultural communication, new media studies, international communication, and health communication.

-Dr. Sun is currently serving as Associate Dean for Research and Academic Affairs at the Cathy Hughes School of Communications, Howard University.
-She is a graduate faculty member in the Department of Communication, Culture, and Media Studies.
-She has taught various doctoral seminars in International/intercultural Communication, Health Communication, Race, Culture and Social Justice, and New Media Studies.
-Dr. Sun's publications have appeared in academic journals and books.
-Recently Dr. Sun received two grants from the FDA to conduct research on Black and Asian Americans' hesitancy in participating in clinical trials studies, and to investigate the health risks of Black and Asian women's use of skin-lightening products.
-From 2018 to 2021, Dr. Sun served as Director of Graduate Studies in the Department of Communication, Culture, and Media Studies.
-Since the pandemic outbreak, Dr. Sun has collaborated on several projects with colleagues and students on social stigma, college student stress, health disparities, and misinformation.
+Dr. Sun has received two recent grants from the FDA to research Black and Asian American hesitancy toward participating in clinical trials and to examine the health risks associated with Black and Asian women's use of skin-lightening products.
+Between 2018 and 2021, she served as Director of Graduate Studies in the Department of CCMS.
+Since the onset of the COVID-19 pandemic, Dr. Sun has collaborated with colleagues and students on various projects focused on social stigma, college student stress, health disparities, and misinformation.

 Education & Expertise